Sisodia alleges central agencies given list of 15 names by PM to file 'fake' cases against them | Politics

 - India

-During an online briefing, Sisodia claimed that many of the names on the list are from the Aam Aadmi Party.
+An immediate reaction was not available from the BJP or the central government.

-No immediate reaction was available from the BJP or the central government.
+Chief Minister Arvind Kejriwal echoed similar sentiments and said nothing had come out of the earlier raids or fake cases.

-''We have learnt from reliable sources that Prime Minister Narendra Modi has handed over a list of 15 people to the CBI, the ED and the Delhi Police asking them to conduct raids and file fake FIRs against them (people on the list) in order to ruin them before the next elections,'' Sisodia alleged.
+In a tweet in Hindi, Kejriwal said, ''Do politics of votes and win the trust of people.
+There were so many fake cases filed against us and raids conducted but you got nothing.
+You want to file more fake cases and carry out raids?
+You are welcome.'' ''We have learnt from reliable sources that Prime Minister Narendra Modi has handed over a list of 15 people to the CBI, the ED and the Delhi Police, asking them to conduct raids and file fake FIRs against them (people on the list) in order to ruin them before the next elections,'' Sisodia claimed.

 He claimed that Delhi Police Commissioner Rakesh Asthana has promised to get the job done.

 ''Rakesh Asthana is Modiji's 'brahmastra'.
-He has promised that come what may, he will get the job done,'' he said.
+He has promised that come what may, he will get the job done,'' he claimed.

 Sisodia said the AAP does politics of truth and honesty.